Cloud Failover Plan

 The cloud failover plan is in many respects similar to the regular failover plan.
 In the cloud failover plan, you specify VMs that have replicas on the cloud host, set the order in which VMs must be processed and time delays for VMs.
 The time delay is an interval of time for which Veeam Backup & Replication must wait before starting the failover operation for the next VM in the list.
 It helps to ensure that some VMs, such as a DNS server, are already running at the time the dependent VMs start.
 The time delay is set for every VM in the failover plan except the last VM in the list.

 The cloud failover plan must be created in advance by a tenant.
 The created cloud failover plan is stored in the Veeam Backup & Replication database on the SP Veeam backup server.
 This way, the SP can run a tenant cloud failover plan in case the tenant Veeam backup server is unavailable along with the production site (for example, a tenant Veeam backup server is deployed on a VM that resides on the same host as production VMs).

 In case a group of production VMs goes offline, a tenant can run the cloud failover plan in one of the following ways:

 - Start a cloud failover plan using Veeam Cloud Connect Portal.

 - Contact the SP so that the SP starts a tenant cloud failover plan using the Veeam Backup & Replication console on the SP Veeam backup server.

 - Start a cloud failover plan using the Veeam Backup & Replication console (in case the tenant Veeam backup server is not affected by a disaster).

-When the tenant or the SP starts the failover operation, he or she can choose to fail over to the latest state of a VM replica or to any of its good known restore points.
+When the tenant or the SP starts the failover operation, they can choose to fail over to the latest state of a VM replica or to any of its good known restore points.

 Limitations for Cloud Failover Plans